fernando-romulo-silva/image-converter-service/README.md

 ## Get parent's project

-This project use the [allset-java](https://github.com/fernando-romulo-silva/allset-java) to use plugins and configurations.
+This project use the [allset-java](https://github.com/fernando-romulo-silva/allset-java) project to use plugins and configurations.

 Please get this project before continuing.